jngbng/gatsby-plugin-react-i18next/README.md

 # gatsby-plugin-react-i18next

 > This is a fort with an option for generating pages for default language.
+> Also fix hot reloading language JSON files (and incremental build) by parameterizing resoure data.
+Now it requires fetching translations with graphql query on each page again.

 Easily translate your Gatsby website into multiple languages.